arthurskydev/Memologist/README.md

 # Memologist
-An anwesome multi-purose Discord bot, written in C# with Discord.Net
+An anwesome multi-purpose Discord bot, written in C# with Discord.Net